ucfopen/VAST/README.md

 4. Create an ***API key*** credential.

 ### Vimeo API Key
-In order for UDOIT to scan Vimeo videos for closed captioning, you will need to create a Vimeo API key.
+In order for VAST to scan Vimeo videos for closed captioning, you will need to create a Vimeo API key.
 Follow the instructions below:

 1. [Create a new App on Vimeo Developer API](https://developer.vimeo.com/apps/new?source=getting-started), please note you must have a Vimeo Developer account.
 2. On your application's "Authentication" page, Generate a new Access Token.
 (Select the `Public` and `Private` checkboxes for Scopes.)